pwilkins/mc3-handcar-doc/docs/source/objectivebanks.rst

 Right now this is the only configuration that varies by objective bank.
  Crosslinks banks just have LEARN and APPLY.
-The EDC bank has no grades in it’s scale and the rest have the full Bloom taxonomy.
+The EDC bank has no grades in its scale and the rest have the full Bloom taxonomy.

 DoI I have to use Bloom’s Taxonomy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~